Calabogie Peaks Paddling – Canoe, Kayak, SUP’s & more

 Enjoy Summer Family Fun at The Peaks

-Located on the west shore of beautiful Calabogie Lake and a five minute walk from the Calabogie Peaks Hotel, our beachfront water equipment includes canoes, kayaks, stand up paddle boards and pedal boats.
+Located on the west shore of beautiful Calabogie Lake and a five minute walk from the Calabogie Peaks Hotel, our beachfront water equipment includes canoes, kayaks, and stand up paddle boards.
 The beachfront features both grass and sanded waterfront, with clean Canadian lake water the whole family can enjoy.

 Get in on the action with a Resort Day Pass

-This pass allows for unlimited rounds of golf (rental clubs and pull carts included!) plus use of our non-motorized watercraft rentals of canoes, kayaks, stand up paddle boards and pedal boats!
+This pass allows for unlimited rounds of golf (rental clubs and pull carts included!) plus use of our non-motorized watercraft rentals of canoes, kayaks, and stand up paddle boards!
 Pop by the hotel front desk to pickup your wristband and enjoy a day on the water.
 Click for more information.